ibm-build-lab/terraform-ibm-cloud-pak/modules/cp4s/README.md

 ### Setting up the OpenShift cluster

-NOTE: an OpenShift cluster and and LDAP is required to install the Cloud Pak.
+NOTE: an OpenShift cluster is required to install the Cloud Pak.
 This can be an existing cluster or can be provisioned using our `roks` Terraform module.
-For the LDAP you can set up a LDAP on your own or use our `ldap` Terrform module then get the admin user name for the script.
+An LDAP is required for functinoality but not for installation.
+You can set up a LDAP on your own or use our `ldap` Terrform module then get the admin user name for the script.

 If you do not have an LDAP you can complete the installation however full features will not be available until after LDAP configuration is complete.